 Admission: $16 for adults; $14 for seniors & those with a Student ID; $13 for Children 5-17; Free for children 4 & under as well as active military members

 The National Civil Rights Museum is such a great visit because you are taken through everything from the beginning of slavery to now.
 They pack so much into this museum that it’s almost insane.
-They tell you to dedicate at least two hours for a good visit, but I would dedicate closer to three.
+They tell you to dedicate at least two hours for a good visit, but I would devote closer to three.
 Pace yourself so you can enjoy everything, and also get a lot from the Legacy building too.
 Most times I have gone I spent so much time in the main building that I wasn’t able to get as much from the Legacy building.

-I would also encourage you to have some money for the gift shop because both times I have gone I wound up getting something from it.
+I would also encourage you to have some money for the gift shop because both times I have gone recently, I wound up getting something from it.
 They have tons of cool things to commemorate your time in the museum!

 See A Show At The FedEx Forum